JavaIsNotHard/Notes/devops/k8s/The K8s book/Chapter-2/Deployment theory.md

 - the update from older version to the newer version is done incrementally and smooth by incrementing newer pod and decrementing older pod at the same time if possible

 to support rollbacks, the previous version or the old version of replicaset's configuration is not removed entirely from the deployment to make sure that we can rollback easily i.e create pods based on the configuration in the previous version

+Metadata name is also DNS name so the name should be selected carefully

+NodePort vs LoadBalancer resource in Kubernetes?

+spec.minReadySeconds referes to the duration that a pod needs to stay in the READY state for the pod to be considered healthy this is helpful to investigate unhealthy pods